ocsf/ocsf-server/lib/schema_web/templates/page/guidelines_md.html.md

 The Splunk Event Schema (SES) guidelines and conventions.

 ### Attribute Levels
-The event schema defines *Core* and *Optional* attributes.
+The event schema defines *Core*, *Optional*, and *Reserved* attributes.

 *Core Attributes*
 Attributes that are most common across all use cases are defined as core attributes.
-The Core Attributes are marked as **Required**, **Reserved**, or **Recommended**.
+The core attributes are marked as **Required** or **Recommended**.

 *Optional Attributes*
 Optional attributes may apply to more narrow use cases, or may be more open to interpretation depending on the use case.
-The Optional attributes are marked as **Optional**.
+The optional attributes are marked as **Optional**.

+*Reserved Attributes*
+Reserved attributes are set by the logging system and must not be used in the event data.
+The reserved attributes are marked as **Reserved**.

 ### Guidelines for attribute names
 - Attribute names must be a valid UTF-8 sequence.